IDPN (chemical): Adverse effects and Toxicology

+Adverse effects

+Ototoxicity

 IDPN has been shown to kill vestibular hair cells, disrupting normal vestibular function, in rats, mice, guinea pigs, and frogs.
 In rodents, the loss of vestibular function results in balance-related deficits, including circling behavior, retropulsion, and head bobbing, as well as weight loss.
 Type I hair cells are more sensitive to IDPN toxicity than Type II hair cells.
 No regeneration of vestibular hair cells was observed, thus these effects can be considered to be irreversible.

 IDPN has also been shown to kill cochlear hair cells, affecting auditory function.
 IDPN-induced hearing loss covered a broad range of frequencies.
+The change in behaviour in rats after exposure to IDPN is caused by vestibular toxicity and hair cell loss.

+Next to the known symptoms of IDPN, such as axonopathy and vestibular hair-cell degeneration.
+IDPN can also induce liver and kidney toxicities, as well as weight-loss, and hyperactivity.

+Toxicology

+The median lethal dose (LD50) of IDPN was determined to be 2700 mg/kg via oral administration in rats, 200 mg/kg through intraperitoneal injection in mice, and 2520 mg/kg when applied to the skin of rabbits.
+The effects of excitation and agitation caused by IDPN were observed at injection levels of 4 mg/kg/day in rats following a duration of 5-10 days.
+The loss of vestibular hair cells in rats becomes apparent after a 400 mg/kg intraperitoneal injection, with nearly all hair cells being lost at 600 mg/kg and complete loss at 1000 mg/kg .LD50 Rat oral 2700 mg/kg.